HishamGhaly/redesigned-parakeet/README.md

 Satisfied Level
 Technologies Used
 Power BI: For dashboard creation and data visualization

-Excel: For initial data exploration and cleansing
-SQL: For querying and transforming data (if applicable) Project Outcomes
+Project Outcomes
 Improved HR decision-making through data-driven insights.
 Enhanced understanding of employee satisfaction and performance dynamics.